Posted on: 28th May 2020, 12:05 pm

 - Download Stylus: A free and open source extension that can be installed on Chrome, Firefox, Opera and Edge.
 This doesn’t work on Internet Explorer … please just don’t use Internet Explorer at all!

 - Download the Dracula theme: This is where the CSS code lives.
 If and when Qlik makes changes to the Data Load Editor, I will update this style and you can either wait for it to be automatically updated once it’s installed or you can manually check for updates from the Stylus management view.
+(In case UserStyles isn’t working, you can get a static copy here to import into Stylus)

 The downside of going with this method is that, if you use more than one PC to work on your Qlik Sense apps, you’ll need to install the extension and style on each device since this is completely external to your Qlik Sense environment.
 However, on the plus side, it also means that if you’re like me, and work across multiple Qlik environments such as Dev, UAT, Prod, as well as different customers, you can be assured that you can continue to work in the dark.
 The theme should work on any of them automatically once you add the additional Qlik domain names.